 |Titolo:||Placental phenotyping for a better approach to clinical therapies|

-|Data di presentazione:||23-Nov-2012|
+|Data di pubblicazione:||23-nov-2012|

-|MIUR subjects:||MED/40 - Ginecologia e Ostetricia|
+|Settore Scientifico Disciplinare:||Settore MED/40 - Ginecologia e Ostetricia|

-|Sponsors:||Società Italiana di Medicina Perinatale (SIMP)|
+|Enti collegati al convegno:||Società Italiana di Medicina Perinatale (SIMP)|

-|Citation:||Placental phenotyping for a better approach to clinical therapies / C. Mandò. ((Intervento presentato al 15. convegno Agorà SIMP : il luogo del libero scambio delle idee e degli argomenti tenutosi a Genova nel 2012.|
+|Citazione:||Placental phenotyping for a better approach to clinical therapies / C. Mandò. ((Intervento presentato al 15. convegno Agorà SIMP : il luogo del libero scambio delle idee e degli argomenti tenutosi a Genova nel 2012.|